makerdao/community/governance/Communications/maker-relay-issue-1.md

 - [Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk@group.calendar.google.com&ctz=America/Los_Angeles)
 - [Archives](https://community-development.makerdao.com/governance/governance-and-risk-meetings)
 - [Contributing](https://forum.makerdao.com/c/governance/gnr/8)

+# Have Feedback?
+We value your input!
+Post in the [forum](https://forum.makerdao.com/), provide feedback using our [survey](https://forms.gle/Z2QAgywU2Sesm7Vy6), or join us in the [Community-Development]([https://chat.makerdao.com/channel/community-development](https://chat.makerdao.com/channel/community-development)) channel to let us know what you want to see.

 _--Disclaimer-- (This update is assembled by a group of contributing members in the MakerDAO community.
 By no means should this serve as financial advice or an inducement to vote in a specific way.
 This update is purely for informative and for communications purposes only.)_